patrickbucher/docs/clojure/setup.md

 Back in Emacs, connect to the REPL using the indications given by Leiningen:

     M-x cider-connect [RET] localhost [RET] 39711

+Or simpler, use `cider-jack-in`, which automatically figures out the parameters from the `.nrepl-port` file:

+    M-x cider-jack-in

 # Links

 - [Clojure](https://clojure.org/)